 In view of the above, we have identified the confirmation of physical inventories of raw material as a key audit matter.
-Our procedures included and were not limited to the following:

-- We evaluated the design and implementation of key internal controls relating to acceptance of goods.
-We also tested the operating effectiveness of such controls through a combination of procedures involving observation, re-performance and inspection of evidence of samples selected. - We performed substantive testing by selecting samples (using statistical sampling) of purchase transactions recorded during the year by examining the underlying documents such as supplier invoices, goods receipt notes, e-way bill etc. - Assessed the appropriateness of the underlying data and estimates used for calculation of the yield ratio and compared the same with the previous years. - Tested the manual journal entries to identify unusual items. - Observed physical verification of raw materials selected using statistical sampling.
+- Assessed the appropriateness of the underlying data and estimates used for calculation of the yield ratio and compared the same with the previous years. - Tested the manual journal entries to identify unusual items. - Observed physical verification of raw materials selected using statistical sampling.
 We also assessed the appropriateness of the Company's standard operating procedures for conducting, recording and reconciling physical verification of raw materials.
 On a sample basis, we verified reconciliation of raw material as per physical verification with the corresponding book records.